 In our new (2007) optics course, students turn a plasma tube into a light amplifier - They turn a lamp into a laser.

 The helium-neon plasma glows because it is a gas discharge, excited by a high voltage source, but it is not yet lasing.
 In order to amplify light, the two mirrors that define the laser cavity must form a standing light wave pattern between them.
 The two knobs near Dr. Dushkina's right hand adjust the angle of that mirror so that light hitting it from the left is reflected back along the same path.
-When this is done, the standing wave forms, light amplification exceeds power losses, and the student has a laser.
+When this is done, the standing

 In the figure at the right, students have just aligned the mirrors, and the laser has turned on.